adrianoes/appium-and-cucumber-expandtesting_MOBILE/README.md

 - Open IntelliJ IDEA, hit :point_right: **New Project**, hit :point_right: **Java** in New Project frame, hit :point_right: **Maven** as Build system option and check the checkboxes below:
   - :white_check_mark: **Add sample code**,
   - :white_check_mark: **Generate code with onboarding tips**.
 Hit :point_right: **Create**.
 See [Selenium Java Maven Repository page](https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-java/4.18.1), copy the maven dependency code.
 Open a dependencies tag in the pom.xml file right below the properties tag and paste the maven dependency copied code there.
 See [Java client for Appium Maven Repository page](https://mvnrepository.com/artifact/io.appium/java-client/9.1.0), copy the maven dependency code and paste it in the dependency tag.
 See [Cucumber JVM: Java Maven Repository page](https://mvnrepository.com/artifact/io.cucumber/cucumber-java/7.16.1), copy the maven dependency code and paste it in the dependency tag.
 See [Cucumber JVM: Core Repository page](https://mvnrepository.com/artifact/io.cucumber/cucumber-core/7.16.1), copy the maven dependency code and paste it in the dependency tag.
 See [Cucumber JVM: JUnit 4 Maven Repository page](https://mvnrepository.com/artifact/io.cucumber/cucumber-junit/7.16.1), copy the maven dependency code and paste it in the dependency tag.
 See [JUnit Jupiter API](https://mvnrepository.com/artifact/org.junit.jupiter/junit-jupiter-api/5.11.0), copy the maven dependency code and paste it in the dependency tag.
 See [Jackson Databind](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind/2.15.0), copy the maven dependency code and paste it in the dependency tag.
 Hit :point_right: **Sync maven changes**.
+See [Java Faker](https://mvnrepository.com/artifact/com.github.javafaker/javafaker/1.0.2), copy the maven dependency code and paste it in the dependency tag.
+See [JSON In Java](https://mvnrepository.com/artifact/org.json/json/20210307), copy the maven dependency code and paste it in the dependency tag.
+Hit :point_right: **Sync maven changes**.
 Your dependency tag in the pom.xml file, now, should be something like:

   ```
     <dependencies>